Fallingwater offers summer internship opportunities for college and graduate students interested in careers related to the site’s many departments.

 Hands-on experiences and tasks exploring Fallingwater’s operations, preservation practices and landscape interpretation helped seven summer interns learn how Frank Lloyd Wright used techniques to blend Fallingwater with its natural surroundings, and how the site is stewarded and preserved today.
 Read below to learn more about each intern and see what projects and insights they accomplished and discovered during their internship opportunities.

-Preservation interns split their duties between documentation and photographic archives and hands-on stone repointing and concrete cleaning and repair.
-Past intern projects have included historic building assessments, inventories, documentation, and miscellaneous preservation repairs.
+Preservation interns split their duties between documentation and photographic archives, hands-on stone repointing, and concrete cleaning and repair.
+Past intern projects included historic building assessments, inventories, documentation and miscellaneous preservation repairs.

 Judy Cheteyan Collections Internship

 Collections interns select one or more collections from the archives as a focused summer project.
 Duties will include housing, organizing, and preparing a finding aid according to national standards for DACS (Describing Archives: A Content Standard) and EAD (Encoded Archival Description).

 Every day, I have witnessed the wealth of local history and connections to the property, and just how important maintaining the collections is to Fallingwater as a whole.
 It has been incredible to be able to contribute to that.